Why It Is Important to Remove Dangerous Trees From Your Yard

 It turns out some trees are more susceptible to being blown over when the soil is saturated.
 The main contributing factor is the integrity of the root system.

 Although it's true that tall, lean evergreens like spruces and firs are more likely to get blown over when the ground is wet.
-Even if their root systems are good, they’re just not able to withstand a strong, sustained wind.
+Even if their root systems are good, they’re just not able to withstand strong, sustained winds.

 But most trees blow over because their root systems are compromised.
 They’re simply not properly attached to the ground.
 This is usually the case when the roots are diseased or if the tree was planted in an area with poor drainage, poor quality soil, poor soil volume, or compacted soil.